By Alex Nyerges, VMFA Director

-Right now, I’m checking over my passport and travel documents before leaving today on an eight-day trip to China, organized by VMFA in support of our current major exhibition, Terracotta Army: Legacy of the First Emperor of China, which opened on November 18, and runs through March 11.
+Right now, I’m en route to China for a trip organized by VMFA in support of our current major exhibition, Terracotta Army: Legacy of the First Emperor of China, which opened on November 18 and runs through March 11.

 Joining us for this two-city tour are several Greater Richmond journalists, who—through what we expect will be poignant reports and breathtaking imagery— will help us tell the Qin story and what makes this a once-in-a-lifetime exhibition for Virginians.
 Granted, part of my job is to promote new installations, but I promise you’ll be blown away by this exhibition, which traces the development of the Qin culture from about 2,200 years ago, First Emperor Shihuang’s ascension to power after unifying China, and, ultimately, his quest for immortality.